VelocityVMM/Velocity/docs/APISPEC-1.0.md

 Each user is identified by its unique `UID`, its username and password.

-Every user automatically gets assigned to a group using the users `username`.
-Note that the `gid` of that group won't always be the same as the `uid`.
+Every user automatically gets assigned to a group using the users `username` and the `gid = uid`.
+This limits the `uid` to a specific range from `0` to something fixed in the server's configuration.

 ### Group

-Velocity works with groups.
-There are some special groups with specific privileges:

-- `root`: Has permission to do everything, users in this group are superusers (`gid = 0`).

-- `usermanager`: Users that are in this group have the permission to create new users and groups and assign users to groups except `root`.

-- `catalogmanager`: Can create and remove catalogs.

-- `poolmanager`: Can create and manage resource pools.
+There are 2 types of groups:

+- User groups

+- General groups

+**User groups**

+These groups are the ones that get created upon user creation and reach from `0` to a fixed limit (here called `MAX_UID`).
+This limit can not be surpassed and thus limits the user count for a Velocity instance.

+**General groups**

+There are other groups that are not tied to a specific user.
+These group ids start from `MAX_UID+1` and go up to the maximum value of the used data type.

+Each group has a parent group.
+There is one notable exception: `supergroups`.
+They don't have a parent group and can only be created by the `root` group with `gid = 0`.
+This allows building a hierarchy in the userbase.
+Each group cannot surpass the quotas of the parent group which allows users to create groups within their groups to split VMs.

 ### Available endpoints